 You are advised to apply as early in the academic year as possible.

 Full or partial costs may be awarded and, in some cases, means-tested criteria may be applied.

 The outcome of your application will be communicated via email.
 The panel’s decision is final and no additional money will be awarded (including for exchange rate fluctuations) once a decision has been made.

 If your application is successful, payment will be made directly to your bank account via BACS.
 This can take up to five working days from our Finance department receiving the relevant paperwork.

 You will be required to sign to accept the Fund’s terms and conditions prior to payment being made.
 The allocated funds must only be used for the purpose specified within your application.
 It is your responsibility to make the relevant arrangements for the activity to take place once your funding has been confirmed.

 Any money you are allocated does not have to be repaid.
 The only exception is where the project, activity or opportunity does not take place.
 In these circumstances, the Scholarships Officer must be notified without delay and you will be required to repay any previously awarded funds to the University.

-Upon successful completion of your project, activity or opportunity, you will be required to complete an online survey within one calendar month of the activity taking place and make an appointment with a Careers Advisor to discuss how the opportunity has enhanced your employability.
+Upon successful completion of your project, activity or opportunity, you will be required to complete an online survey within one calendar month of the activity taking place and make an appointment with a Careers Adviser to discuss how the opportunity has enhanced your employability.

 We will also ask you to share your story, for example through a poster presentation, blog, written report, student profile or news article, telling us what you did with the money.
 Edge Hill University reserves the right to use this information in future publicity material.

-We will also ask you to become a Fund Ambassador, working with the Scholarships Officer to promote the Fund, sharing your story and enthusiasm with your peers.
+We will also ask you to become a Fund Ambassador, working with the Scholarships Officer to promote the fund, sharing your story and enthusiasm with your peers.